jcubic/lips/docs/docs/intro.md

 ### Rationale
 Initially the library was created with optional [dynamic scope](https://en.wikipedia.org/wiki/Scope_(computer_science)#Dynamic_scope).
-The reason for it was that it was supposed to be used as scriptng language for the Emacs in the browser, probably as a fork of [Ymacs](https://lisperator.net/ymacs/).
-The idea was abandoned but the dynamic scope remained as part of the library.
+The reason for it was that it was supposed to be used as a scripting language for GNU Emacs in the browser, probably as a fork of [Ymacs](https://lisperator.net/ymacs/).
+The idea was abandoned, but the dynamic scope remained as part of the library.

 ### REPL

-To enable dynamic scope in the Node REPL, you execute it with `-d` or `--dynamic` option.
+To enable dynamic scope in the Node REPL, you execute it with the `-d` or `--dynamic` option.

 ```
 $ lips -d